Carlos Correa knows a few things about walk-offs. This is a celebration after an earlier game winner this season. (Photo by F. Carter Smith)

 Carlos Correa continues to swing with authority for the Astros.
 (Photo by F. Carter Smith)

-Carlos Correa is back to winning games for the Houston Astros.
+Carlos Correa is one of the bats the Astros need to get going.
 (Photo by F. Carter Smith)

 Carlos Correa is ready to celebrate.
 (Photo by F. Carter Smith)